HirokiNishimoto/Console-application/README.md

 <!-- [Badge Status](https://ci-as-a-service) -->

 <!-- Overview -->
-This console app makes pyautogui more easy to use and helps you automate the operation of your Mac.
+This console app makes pyautogui more easy to use and helps you automate the operation of  Mac.

 ## Description